 The RunningSnail Radio is best used for emergency purposes.
 Not only will it keep you up to date on the latest weather for current and upcoming storms (tornadoes, hurricanes, etc.) but it will also tune you in to the most current weather with the NOAA channel.
 The radio itself can also be used as a table light or flashlight in case of loss of power.

 Even better, this radio gives off an SOS alarm with a red flashing light, allowing others to see the radio in dire situations and extreme emergencies.
 This radio also offers a rechargeable battery that, when fully charged, offers up to12 hours of light or 4-6 hours of radio time.
-This is the radio that keeps on providing, for a price under $30.
+This is the radio that keeps on providing.
 Can’t beat that!

 Dimensions: 1.6 x 5 x 2.4 in

 Specific features: Compact, 3 charging options, torch light

 Best use: Hiking, camping, survival & emergency use

 If you’re cell phone dies and you need the emergency contact with the outside world, the iRonsnow Radio is your meal ticket.
 This small, light and easy-to-carry solar radio can be charged by the hand crank option (1-minute cranking for 5 min of usage), solar exposure and USB connectivity.

 What’s the catch you ask?
 If you’re stuck in the wilderness, or lost without power, the USB connectivity option for charging is not the best.
 You may not always have your computer handy with you on the go, so that leaves you with the solar option & if it’s night time, you’re kind of out of luck.
 Better get those arms cranking!
 Otherwise, this radio is a great deal for what you’re getting.

 Dimensions: 5 x 2.4 x 1.8 in

 Specific features: Hand crank option, USB charger, LED flashlight